kixxauth/kixx-server-errors/docs/conflict-error.md

 # ConflictError

-A 409 Conflict error class that indicates the request conflicts with the current state of the server.
+An error class which represents an HTTP 409 Conflict.

 ## Properties